Segmentational/JSON-Response-Generator/README.md

 }
 ```

-which allows queries to then be performed.
-For example, using the
-aforementioned `.mockend.json` file & `graphql` query will return
+Finally, using the aforementioned `.mockend.json` file & `graphql` query will return
 a JSON response:

 ```json